DecisiveAI/mdai-docs/OLD/ingress_old.md

 1. **gRPC CNAME** - maps the the gRPC endpoint(s) of your engine instance to your custom-domain.
 We recommend using `grpc-#` for your CNAME record.
 2. **non-gRPC CNAME** - maps the the non-gRPC endpoint(s) of your engine instance to your custom-domain.
 We recommend using `non-grpc-#` for your CNAME record.
-3. **console-ui CNAME** - maps the MDAI Engine™ Console within your engine instance to your custom-domain.
+3. **console-ui CNAME** - maps the MDAI Engine Console within your engine instance to your custom-domain.
 You'll be able to access the endpoint <cname>.<your-domain>.<domain-suffix> _e.g., https://mydecisive-console.example.com/_